spalit2025/AI-news-digest/readme.md

 - **Email delivery issues**: Verify your SMTP settings and email credentials
 - **Date parsing errors**: The code includes robust date parsing, but some feeds may use unusual formats

-## License

-[Your license information here]

 ## Acknowledgments

-- Uses Fireworks.ai API for LLM processing
+- Uses OpenAI API / Fireworks.ai API for LLM processing
 - Uses crawl4ai for web crawling capabilities

+## Feel free to fork this repo, modify the sources and improve the functionality.
+Happy coding!